JuneKelly/YesodExample/README.md

 site with some functionality beyond that of the examples in the (excellent) Yesod Book.

-For the CasperJS tests, first run `mongorestore --drop /database/test` to populate the database, or use the json files in database/create/ with mongoimport to populate the local YesodExample database.
+For the CasperJS tests, either run `mongorestore --drop /database/test` , or use the json files in database/create/ with mongoimport to populate the local YesodExample database.